Last Update: 5/15/23

-Car accidents (and truck accidents) involving a “rear-end collision” usually involve a driver who fails to stop the vehicle and crashes into the vehicle in front of it (a common cause is some type of distracted driving, like texting while driving or talking on a cell phone).
-In some rear-end crashes, there is a “chain reaction” involving several cars where one vehicle strikes another in the rear propelling it into a third vehicle.
+Car accidents (and truck accidents) involving a “rear-end collision” usually happen as a result of a driver who fails to stop the vehicle and crashes into the vehicle in front of it (a common cause is some type of distracted driving, like texting while driving or talking on a cell phone).
+In some rear-end crashes, there is a chain reaction involving several cars where one vehicle strikes another in the rear propelling it into a third vehicle.

 What Are The Common Causes of Rear-End Collisions?

-Rear-end accidents are some of the most common types of crashes that are filed with insurance companies today.
-Some are minor incidents; others are serious wrecks where people are seriously hurt or killed.
+Rear-end accidents are the most common types of crashes that are filed with car insurance companies today.
+Some are minor accidents (where a low-speed collision causes only minor injury to the car’s bumper); others are serious car accidents where people are severely hurt or even killed (where a high-speed car accident causes the airbags to be deployed and serious bodily injuries).

-Research done by the National Highway and Traffic Safety Administration, among others, confirms that most rear-end accidents happen because of certain dangers.
-Things that happen again and again; these include:
+Research by NHTSA, among others, confirms that most rear-end accidents happen because of certain dangers.
+Meaning, issues or conditions that happen again and again, including:

 - Tailgating, where the driver is driving too close to the car ahead of him;